iCantSneed/mati-superchats/README.md

    ```

 ### First Time & During Development
-* If `./html/deploy.php` changes, it will need to be manually uploaded to `/srv/mati/html/deploy.php`.
 * If prod `DEPLOYKEY` changes, it will need to be updated in repo secrets and the file `/srv/mati/.deploykey` needs to be set to `<?php return "${DEPLOYKEY}";`.
 * If `.env.local.prod.template` changes, it will need to be manually uploaded to `/srv/mati/.env.local` and adjusted accordingly.